openstack/adjutant/doc/source/devstack-guide.rst

 Testing Adjutant via the CLI
 **********************************

-Now that the service is running, and the endpoint setup, you will want to install the client and try talking to the service::
+Now that the service is running, and the endpoint set up, you will want to install the client and try talking to the service::

-    sudo pip install python-adjutantclient
+    pip install python-adjutantclient

-In this case the client should be safe to install globally with sudo, but you can also install it in the same virtualenv as Adjutant itself, or make a new virtualenv.

 Now lets check the status of the service::